microsoft/vscode-docs/docs/java/java-refactoring.md

 Area: java
 TOCTitle: Refactoring
 ContentId: 36ee3e12-9bcc-4f01-9672-857ad2733c2d
-PageTitle: Java Code Refactoring and Source Actions for Visual Studio Code
+PageTitle: Java code refactoring and Source Actions for Visual Studio Code
 DateApproved: 4/9/2020
-MetaDescription: Java Code Refactoring and Source Actions for Visual Studio Code
+MetaDescription: Java code refactoring and Source Actions for Visual Studio Code
 ---
-# Java Code Refactoring and Source Actions in Visual Studio Code
+# Java refactoring and Source Actions

-VS Code provide lots of refactoring options to refactor your code, source actions to generate code and fix issues while you're coding.
+Visual Studio Code provide many options to refactor your source code as well as Source Actions to generate code and fix issues while you're coding.
 To access them, click on the `light bulb` 💡 whenever you see it.
-Or right-click the editor view and pick "`Source Action...`".
+Or right-click the editor view and pick **Source Action...**.

 ## Refactoring

 The goal of the Java program refactoring is to make system-wide code changes without affecting behavior of the program.
 The Java Language Support for VS Code provides a lot of easily accessible refactoring options.

-### Invoke Refactoring
+### Invoke refactoring

 Refactoring commands are available from the context menu of the editor.
 Select the element you want to refactor, right-click to open the context menu and choose `Refactor...`: